Thank you for your interest in applying to the Doctor of Pharmacy (PharmD) program at the University of Maryland School of Pharmacy.

 - Indicate on PharmCAS if you intend on taking a PCAT or have courses planned/in progress.

 - Apply Early: Applications are reviewed and interviews are held on a rolling basis.
+The priority deadline is November 1, 2021.

 - Submit a FAFSA: Scholarship funds are available and disbursed through federal aid.